 Dental hygienists perform many client services, including scaling and root planing (cleaning teeth), oral self-care education, placing sealants, and whitening teeth.

 Dental hygienists are in high demand and by upgrading skills, a dental hygienist can take on additional duties and responsibilities.
-Once a graduate registers with the College of Dental Hygienists of British Columbia (CDHBC), their skills are well remunerated.
+Once a graduate registers with the British Columbia College of Oral Health Professionals (BCCOHP), their skills are well remunerated.

-The College of Dental Hygienists of British Columbia (CDHBC) is the regulatory body for dental hygiene in British Columbia.
-In order to practice dental hygiene in the Province, a person must be registered with the CDHBC.
+The British Columbia College of Oral Health Professionals (BCCOHP) is the regulatory body for dental hygiene in British Columbia.
+In order to practice dental hygiene in the Province, a person must be registered with the BCCOHP.

 The practice of dental hygiene is regulated under the Health Professions Act, 1995.